 1. Partner/vendor-related costs

 These are costs associated with the setting up of the campaign.
-This includes the salary of your advertising personnel, the fees, and commissions paid to the agency that help to set up the campaign.
+This includes the salary of your advertising personnel, the fees, and the commissions paid to the agency to help set up the campaign.

 2. Affiliate commission

 This is the percentage of commissions paid to affiliates and network transaction fees.